strongbrent/docker-ubuntu1904-testuser/README.md

 ```
 make run
 ```
+When you exit, the container is automatically removed.

 ## How to Clean Up
-To remove both the local container and image, run this command:
+To remove the container image, run this command:
 ```
 make clean
 ```